Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/8-non-technical-ways-to-contribute-to-open-source.md

 Being an active community member goes far beyond writing code.
 I'm part of open source projects where all I do is help people on Discord.

-Often these channels host meet-ups to discuss the project and what to do with certain aspects of it.
+Often these channels host meet-ups to discuss the project and what to do with certain aspects.
 It's a significant contribution if you are part of these meetings and help the team give your feedback on the project.

 ## 3 Follow the docs